The Great Egg Race: Series 1 (1979)

-This series has teams that have built a machine that can transport a single egg the furthest possible distance, using only a rubber band as a power source.
-The Egg Race Champions compete to find the Champion Eggmobile of Great Britain and for the Hartman Fibre Trophy.
+The opening series features problem-solving teams that have built a machine which can transport a single 70 g egg the furthest possible distance, using only a rubber band as a power source.
+These teams then face an engineering challenge.

-Problem-solving teams face engineering challenges.
+The local radio Egg Race Champions compete to find the Champion Eggmobile of Great Britain, winning a £250 prize, the Hartman Fibre Trophy, and to compete in the International Great Egg Race.